 The fresh tortellini (from the refrigerated section of your store) in this salad makes this salad hearty enough to be a meal in itself.
 You can use any variety you like, but my sausage and cheese really hit the spot!

-- 8 ounce package of fresh tortellini, any variety
+- 8 ounces fresh tortellini, any variety

 - 1/2 red onion, chopped into 1 inch chunks